-PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the Sate of New York, at a Special Term of said Court, to be held at Chambers thereof, in the County Court, to be held at Chambers thereof, in the County Court, to be held at Chambers thereof, in the County Court, to be held at Chambers thereof, in the County Court, to the county of New York, on Thursday, the asth day of October, 1888, at the opening of the Court on that day, or as soon thereafter as, or unsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
-The nature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and primises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of a certain street or avenue known as One Hundred and Sixty-second street, from Eleventh avenue to Kingsbridge road, in the Twelfih Ward of the City of New York, being the following described lots, pieces or parcels of land, viz.:
+PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said Court, to be held at Chambers thereof, in the County Court-house, in the City of New York, on Thursday, the 23th day of October, 1888, at the opening of the Court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
+The nature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of a certain street or avenue known as One Hundred and Sixty-second street, from Eleventh avenue to Kingsbridge road, in the Twelfth Ward of the City of New York, being the following described lots, pieces or parcels of land, viz:

-Beginning at a point in the easterly line of Eleventh avenue, distant 19,28 feet northerly from the northerly line of One Hundred and Sixty-first street; thence easterly and parallel with said street 722.49 feet to the westerly and parallel with said street 722.49 feet to the westerly line of the Kingsbridge road; thence northerly along said line 76.07 feet; thence westerly 675.73 feet to the easterly line of Eleventh avenue; thence southerly along said line 76.07 feet; thence westerly 675.73 feet to the easterly line of the Kingsbridge road.
+Beginning at a point in the easterly line of Eleventh avenue, distant 199.83 feet northerly from the northerly line of One Hundred and Sixty-first street; thence easterly and parallel with said street 722.49 feet to the westerly line of the Kingsbridge road; thence northerly along said line 60 feet, to the point or place of beginning.

+Said street to be 60 feet wide between the lines of Eleventh avenue and Kingsbridge road.